sigp/audit-horizon-state-token-sale/README.md

 ## Summary

-The contract as a whole produces the desired functionality of the contract.
-There are some significant attack vectors which allow the crowd sale to be gamed.
-Although these vectors primarily stand to benefit the *owner* of the contracts, their presence can cause reasonable doubt on the validity of the tokens and crowd sale from an investor standpoint.

-The contracts also contain some minor anti-patterns which allows for scenarios where the tokens bought during the crowd sale become completely unusable.
+The contract as a whole produces the desired functionality specified and has no known major external vulnerabilities.

+There is a moderate vulnerability which could cause an inflated token total supply if Horizon State become malicious.
+Horizon State are aware of this and such an attack would be highly visible.

+It is possible for Horizon State to prevent the trading of the token after the token sale has ended.
+Horizon State are aware of this and express that such a scenario is not in their interests.

 ### Contract use-case